port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty/pagerduty.md

-## Capabilities
+## Overview

+This integration allows you to:

-- Map `schedules`, `oncalls`, `services`, `incidents` and `escalation_policies` in your PagerDuty organization environment.
+- Map and organize your desired PagerDuty resources and their metadata in Port (see supported resources below).
-- Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
+- Watch for PagerDuty object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.

 ### Supported Resources